khofstadter/enhancingaudiodescription.com/_posts/2015-01-05-team-panel-hartstone.md

           {% endif %}
           <br><br>
           <p>Nina Hartstone is a Supervising Sound Editor, specialising in Dialogue and ADR.
 She holds a BA (Hons) in Visual and Performed Arts and has worked in the film industry for over 25 years.
 Starting out in the cutting rooms at Pinewood Studios as a trainee, she worked her way up through the sound editorial ranks to the role of Supervisor and is now passionate about nurturing the next generation of sound creatives, with a particular focus on encouraging diversity in this area of film production through equal representation.
 With credits including ‘Everest’, ‘Enola Holmes’ and ‘Gravity’, she has worked alongside leading industry professionals to implement innovative ways of recording, creating and editing sound for film.
 In 2019, this work was recognised with Oscar, BAFTA, AMPS and MPSE award wins for sound editing on the film ‘Bohemian Rhapsody’.
-          <br><br>
-          I am incredibly excited to be a part of this important work in the enhancement of audio description for film and television.
-Creating a soundtrack to support the storytelling in film is the core purpose of our work in sound post production.
-Sound has the ability to create images in the mind’s eye and trigger emotional responses, creating an immersive experience for the audience.
-I look forward to challenging my own thought processes in the creation of film sound and exploring technological opportunities to provide an enhanced experience for all filmgoers.
           </p>
            </div>
           <div class="hero2__right">